Timusan/timusan.github.io/ja/stories/web-application.md

 	</tbody>
 </table>

-All the servers that Shisaa.jp uses for its customers are located in Tokyo so you enjoy the best speeds and performance for your web application.
+All the servers that shisaa.be uses for its customers are located in Tokyo so you enjoy the best speeds and performance for your web application.
 Note that all servers come with a minimal, monthly royal data transfer limit of 2 Tb (2000 Gb).
 If this limit is crossed, extra costs will be billed.